digitalandrew/usb_hid/README.md

 This tool is intended to be used only for authorized testing and education.

 ### Hardware
 At a minimum you'll need a microcontroller capable of running circuit python.
-The one shown in the video is a Seeed Xiao RP2040 development board.
+The one shown in the video is a [Seeed Xiao RP2040](https://www.seeedstudio.com/XIAO-RP2040-v1-0-p-5026.html) development board.

+For ease of fitting into enclosures you can use a USB-C Male -> USB-A Male adapter like [this](https://www.amazon.com/VAKS-Converter-Compatible-Computers-Notebook/dp/B0BNDQZCWG/ref=sr_1_5)

 ### Install Circuit Python
-Download the utf file for your board [here](https://circuitpython.org/) Place your board into bootloader mode (usually there is a boot button to press while plugging into a computer) The board should show up as a USB drive, transfer the utf file to the drive.
+Download the .ut2 file for your board [here](https://circuitpython.org/) Place your board into bootloader mode (usually there is a boot button to press while plugging into a computer) The board should show up as a USB drive, transfer the .ut2 file to the drive.
 It will restart and show back up as a CIRCUITPY drive.

 ### Install required libraries
-Download the Adafruit library bundle from [here](https://circuitpython.org/libraries) Unzip it and copy it into the adafruit_hid folder into the lib folder on the CIRCUITPY drive.
+Download the Adafruit library bundle from [here](https://circuitpython.org/libraries).

+Unzip it and copy it into the adafruit_hid folder into the lib folder on the CIRCUITPY drive.

 ### Modify and add code.py